 My job terminated and I applied for COBRA as soon as I became eligible based on the termination event.
 My understanding is that my COBRA coverage is available for 18 months.
 My question: Is it possible to apply for an extension of this insurance group coverage through COBRA for any additional time, such as an additional 6, 12, or 18 months?

-You must be determined by the Social Security Administration to be disabled to qualify for this extension
+- In the event that you become disabled, you are eligible for an additional 11 months.
+The total coverage time would be up to 29 months.
+You must be determined by the Social Security Administration to be disabled to qualify for this extension.

 Are You Paying A Lot For COBRA?

 When you elect COBRA insurance to stay on your work health plan, you pay your portion and the subsidy your employer had paid.
 If a third-party administrator coordinates the enrollment and billing they may add a 2% fee on top.
 In other words, you pay the whole premium and then some.